-With reference to grievances, an industrial tribunal can take into account any unreasonable failure to follow the grievance aspects of this Code and may financially penalise the employer or the employee.
+With reference to grievances, an Industrial Tribunal can take into account the fact that there was an unreasonable failure to follow the grievance components of this Code by either the employer or employee and thus may financially penalise the employer or the employee.

-This Code is issued under Articles 90(7) and (17) and 107(3) of the Industrial Relations (Northern Ireland) Order 1992 (S.I.
-1992/807 (N.I.
-5)) and comes into effect by order of the Department for Employment and Learning on 3rd April 2011.
+This Code is issued under Articles 90(7) and (17) and 107(3) of the Industrial Relations (Northern Ireland) Order 1992 and comes into effect by order of the Department for Employment and Learning on\\\\\.
 It replaces an earlier Code on Disciplinary and Grievance Procedures issued by the LRA in April 2005.